-‘The Chosen’ And ‘Am I Racist’ Now Typify Success For Faith-Based Movies
+‘The Chosen’ And ‘Am I Racist?’
+Now Typify Success For Faith-Based Movies

 (ANALYSIS) Two recent events have made major headlines in the faith-based film industry.
 The first was the dominance of faith-based, politically right-wing films at the domestic box office.
 The second was Dallas Jenkins’ announcement that his “The Chosen” TV series about Jesus was expanding into a whole “The Chosen” universe of shows.

-These twin announcements give us the clearest picture of the faith-based industry's future.
-And validate a prediction I made for the industry just last year.
+These twin announcements give us the clearest picture of the faith-based industry's future — and validate a prediction I made for the industry just last year.

-The weekend of September 13-15 saw four out of the top 10 movies at the U.S. box office specifically made to appeal to the Christian right.
+The weekend of Sept.
+13-15 saw four out of the top 10 movies at the U.S. box office specifically made to appeal to the Christian right.
 Matt Walsh’s “Am I Racist?” documentary made mainstream news by coming in fourth at the box office with 4.7 million, the biggest opening for a documentary since Michael Moore’s “Fahrenheit 9/11” 20 years ago.
-The film — a Borat-style satire of antiracist DEI ideology — was made by the conservative media company The Daily Wire
+The film — a Borat-style satire of antiracist DEI ideology — was made by the conservative media company The Daily Wire.

 READ: Tim Burton Offers Up Confusion About The Dead In New ‘Bettlejuice’ Film